HaliteChallenge/Halite-II/website/about/frequently-asked-questions.md

 Rankings are based on the outcome of organized games where bots play against each other.
 A good analogy is the Elo rating systemused for chess.

 Bot rankings are computed using a Bayesian algorithm variant of the Glicko system, specifically using the TrueSkill Python library with some adjustments.
 The game coordinator picks groups of 2 or 4 bots to compete against each other at a time, and uses TrueSkill to update the bot ranking based on the match outcome.
-In Halite I, when a player submitted a bot, their rank was reset.
-For Halite II, player scores will only be reset when a user adds a new bot, not when a user replaces an existing bot.
+In Halite I, when a player submitted a bot, their rating was reset.
+For Halite II, player ratings will only be reset when a user adds a new bot, not when a user replaces an existing bot.
 [Learn more](https://github.com/twosigma/Halite-II/blob/master/admin/docs/Ranking.md).

 Tiers are based on the percentile rank.
 The top 1/512 players are considered Platinum;the next 1/256 are considered Diamond, then the next 1/128 are Gold, 1/64 are Silver, and the rest are Bronze.

 ### How are the winners decided?

 Winners are simply the highest ranked players on the leaderboard at the end of the competition.
-Last submissions are due January 22nd, and bots will run through the following week to get significant games played to compute scores.
+Last submissions are due January 22nd, and bots will run through the following week to get significant games played to compute ratings.
 So, submit early and often!

 ### Is there a prize for the winners?